^

 Who to contact?

-The goal of treatment is the elimination of inflammation of the prostate gland.
+The goal of treatment is to eliminate inflammation of the prostate gland.

 Indications for hospitalization

-Treatment of chronic inflammatory abacterial prostatitis is performed on an outpatient basis.
+Treatment of chronic inflammatory abacterial prostatitis is carried out on an outpatient basis.

 Non-drug treatment

 It is advisable to lead an active lifestyle, exclude immunosuppressive effects (hypothermia, insolation).
-From the diet it is recommended to exclude alcohol, carbonated drinks, spicy, pickled, salty and bitter food.
+It is recommended to exclude alcohol, carbonated drinks, spicy, pickled, salty and bitter food from the diet.

-Given data on the possible infectious nature of the inflammatory syndrome of chronic pelvic pain, a trial 14-day antibacterial therapy with fluoroquinolones (ofloxacin, levofloxacin, moxifloxacin), tetracyclines (doxycycline) or sulfonamides (sulfamethoxazole / trimethoprim) is performed.
-With positive dynamics, this treatment continues for another 4-6 weeks.
+Given the possible infectious nature of the inflammatory syndrome of chronic pelvic pain, a trial 14-day antibacterial therapy with fluoroquinolones (ofloxacin, levofloxacin, moxifloxacin), tetracyclines (doxycycline) or sulfonamides (sulfamethoxazole/trimethoprim) is administered.
+If the dynamics are positive, the indicated treatment is continued for another 4-6 weeks.

-In complex or monotherapy, it is possible to use herbal preparations on the basis of an extract of the American dwarf palm (Serenoa repena), Cameroon plum (Pygeum africanum) or pollen of various plants (Phleum pratense, Secale cereale, Zea mays).
+In combination or monotherapy, it is possible to use herbal preparations based on the extract of American fan-leaved (dwarf) palm (Serenoa repena), Cameroon plum (Pygeum africanum) or pollen of various plants (Phleum pratense, Secale cereale, Zea mays).

 Prevention